Burleigh Heads suburb profile

 Burleigh Heads property market performance

-Sales activity has been robust, with 43 houses and 78 units sold in the past three months.
-Both houses and units are selling relatively quickly, with median days on market at 28 and 30 days, respectively, suggesting a healthy demand for both property types.
+Sales activity has been robust, with 28 houses and 57 units sold in the past three months.
+Both houses and units are selling quickly, with a median of 32 days on the market, reflecting a competitive market environment.

 Average rent - units$800Past 12 months